Lawrence R. Jacobs

 Lawrence R. Jacobs (born March 6, 1959) is an American political scientist and founder and director of the Center for the Study of Politics and Governance (CSPG) at the University of Minnesota.
 He was appointed the Walter F. and Joan Mondale Chair for Political Studies at the University of Minnesota's Humphrey School of Public Affairs in 2005 and holds the McKnight Presidential Chair.
-Jacobs has written or edited, alone or collaboratively, 17 books and over 100 scholarly articles in addition to numerous reports and media essays on American democracy, national and Minnesota elections, political communications, health care reform, and economic inequality.
-His latest book is Democracy Under Fire: Donald Trump and the Breaking of American History.
+Jacobs has written or edited, alone or collaboratively, 19 books and over 100 scholarly articles in addition to numerous reports and media essays on American democracy, national and Minnesota elections, political communications, health care reform, and economic inequality.
+His latest books are Against All Odds: How Health Reform Endures and Democracy Under Fire: Donald Trump and the Breaking of American History.
 In 2020, he was elected a Fellow of the American Academy of Arts and Sciences.

 Early life

 Jacobs was born in Brooklyn, New York and raised in Croton-on-Hudson, New York.
 His father, Henry Jacobs, served in the U.S. Army and worked in New York City as a stenographer, opening his own firm.
 His mother, Judy Jacobs, was a registered nurse.

 Jacobs graduated from Oberlin College in 1981 with a B.A. in History and English and received his Ph.D. from Columbia University in political science in 1990.